ppCoder/ConfigRepo/README.md

-# ppspace
+# config-repo
-sometimes do some test
+> store some config for the project to fetch.
+>
+> dev repo